-ACCUPLACER - Sentence Skills 60 COMPASS - Writing 32
+ACCUPLACER NEXT GENERATION- Reading 236 ACCUPLACER - Sentence Skills 60

-Reading Comp.
-64 Reading 79
+Writing 232 Reading Comp.
+64

-Arithmetic 40 Math 50
+Arithmetic 235 Arithmetic 40

-Submission of an acceptable Nursing Aptitude Test score of "35" or better is required.
-The NAT can be repeated once within a calendar year, and potential students must wait sixty (60) days after the initial test date before retesting.
-If the potential candidate seeking admission into the program is unsuccessful in passing the NAT after two (2) attempts, the candidate may retake the test the next calendar year.
-Acceptable NAT scores are valid for 3 years.
-Applicants who have attempted the TEAS exam within 1 calendar year (12 months) of the application process, may use that score if 55 or higher.
-Applicant must provide documentation of a physical.
-Documentation of negative tuberculosis skin test or chest X-ray, birth certificate, and immunization record are required after acceptance into the program.
+Submission of an acceptable TEAS score of "55" or better is required.
+The TEAS can be repeated once within a calendar year, and potential students must wait thirty (30) days after the initial test date before retesting.
+If the potential candidate seeking admission into the program is unsuccessful in passing the TEAS after two (2) attempts, the candidate may retake the test the next calendar year.
+Acceptable TEAS scores are valid for 2 years.

+Applicant must provide documentation of negative tuberculosis skin test or chest X-ray, proof of COVID vaccination, physical exam, Hepatitis vaccination or declination, and immunization record are required after acceptance into the program.

 Students must attend orientation.
 PN students must have at least a 2.7 GPA (for applicable core) and an overall GPA of at least 2.0 to progress to Fundamentals and Dosage.
-Classes may only be repeated once.
+Core classes may only be repeated once.
 All science courses must be less than 5 years.